COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

-Home > Wellness Resources > Health Library > Sjögren's Syndrome
+Home > Be Healthy > Health Library > Sjögren's Syndrome

 Sjögren's syndrome (say "SHOH-grins") is a disease in which the immune system attacks the glands that make moisture for the body, such as tears and saliva.
 The damage keeps the glands from working the way they should and makes your eyes and mouth dry.